 Why You Need an Aggressive Family Law Attorney

-If you believe your child would be in danger or at risk for not having their basic needs met if custody is granted to your spouse, you need an aggressive Cedar Rapid family law attorney fighting for you.
+You need an aggressive Cedar Rapid family law attorney fighting for you if you believe your child would be in danger or at risk for not having their basic needs met if custody is granted to your spouse.

-No one wants a divorce to be a battle, but we know you would do anything to protect your children.
+No one wants a divorce to be a battle.
+But we know you would do anything to protect your children.
 A thoughtful and experienced attorney can help you pursue a custody arrangement tailored to meet the best interests of your children.
-At Arenson Law Group, PC, we begin by listening to your story and carefully assessing your situation.
+At Arenson Law Group, PC, we listen to your story and carefully assess your situation.
 Next, we will gather evidence to support your case and establish why sole custody would be the best outcome for your child.

-We know how important protecting your child is to you, and we will go out of our way to build a compelling case that offers you the best chance at reaching the custody outcome that offers your child the best future.
+We know how important protecting your child is to you.
+We will go out of our way to build a compelling case that offers you the best chance at reaching the custody outcome that offers your child the best future.

 Contact an Experienced Cedar Rapid Family Law Attorney Today

 Divorce is never easy, particularly when you plan to seek sole custody of a child.
-The legal team at Arenson Law Group, PC has more than 15 years of family law experience.
+The Arenson Law Group, PC’s legal team has more than 15 years of family law experience.
 We know what it takes to build a strong child custody case while protecting the best interests of you and your children.

-If you have concerns about custody arrangements for your child or believe your spouse is an unfit parent, contact a seasoned Cedar Rapids child custody attorney with Arenson Law Group, PC today.
+If you have concerns about custody arrangements for your child or believe your spouse is an unfit parent, contact a seasoned Cedar Rapids child custody attorney with Arenson Law Group, PC, today.
 Let us provide you with legal advice and a supportive shoulder to lean on.
-We want to help you achieve the best outcome so you and your child can move forward with your lives.
+We want to help you achieve the best outcome so you and your child can progress.
 Contact our Cedar Rapids office at (319) 363-8199 for a confidential consultation about your case.